hvignolo87/superside-challenge/README.md

 This will trigger some Airbyte jobs that will run in some pods, so it will take a while to complete (around 5 minutes).

 Once finished, go to the Airbyte's connections, and you'll see a new one named `Clients`.
 Please trigger a sync manually and wait until it finishes (around 5-10 minutes).
+You can trigger the sync as many times as you want, since the sync mode is [Full Refresh | Overwrite](https://docs.airbyte.com/using-airbyte/core-concepts/sync-modes/full-refresh-overwrite).

 ### 6. Run the dbt models with Airflow